 - Promoting health and medicine, with an emphasis on research or education.

 The Foundation places a great deal of emphasis in supporting groups whose work is in the Tyne & Wear and Northumberland regions.
 Applications from charities working in these areas are given priority.
-Because the trustees now live throughout the North of England and are a developing their interest in their own local areas, The Shears Foundation is now starting to support groups in Harrogate, York, Bradford, Keighley and Greater Manchester.
+Because the trustees now live throughout the North of England and are a developing their interest in their own local areas, The Shears Foundation is now starting to support groups in Harrogate, York, The City of Bradford and Greater Manchester.
 Occasionally the Shears Foundation will also support projects abroad that really fit with the ethos and objectives of the trustees.

 To date The Shears Foundation has been proud to have been involved with a wide range of good causes, too numerous to mention.
 But these are as diverse as helping young children to learn about growing their own food, to supporting both male and female sex workers.
 From developing aspiring young opera singers to funding vital community mental health support.
 From education bursaries to providing fresh drinking water to rural Indian communities.